hnarayanan/sicm/README.md

 - [Classical Mechanics by Leonard Susskind][cm-course-susskind]
 - [Classical Physics by Venkataraman Balakrishnan][physics-course-balakrishnan]
 - [Fundamentals of Physics with Ramamurti Shankar][physics-course-shankar]
+- [Nonlinear Dynamics and Chaos by Steven Strogatz][physics-course-srogatz]

 ## Following Along